HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 In the e-commerce and supply chain sectors, [Digital Product Passports](https://wordlift.io/blog/en/digital-product-passport-implementation/) (DPPs) and the [GS1 Digital Link standard](https://www.gs1.org/standards/gs1-digital-link) are revolutionizing how product information is shared and accessed.
 These technologies leverage structured data to create comprehensive, easily accessible digital representations of physical products, enhancing traceability, sustainability efforts, and consumer information access.

-## AI, Machine Learning, and Structured Data
+## AI, machine learning, and structured data

 The synergy between structured data and AI/ML has deepened.
 Structured data is crucial in training machine learning models, providing consistent, machine-readable labels.
 It's particularly important in areas such as: